TIL that recipes are not protected by copyright law in the USA (and likely Canada)

 This is why some things are trade secrets rather then trademarked.

+Only very few people in the world know the coca cola recipe.
+Legally your free to recreate it and sell.
 Good luck though knowing that the company has an exclusive contract to process cocaïne leaves into flavoring extract.
 (The narcotic byproduct sold to phrama)

 Coca leaves.
 Cocaine is the concentrated and processed stimulant drug.